 Lower facelift FAQs

 Can a lower facelift get rid of sagging jowls?

 A lower facelift combined with a neck lift is the best facial rejuvenation procedure to get rid of sagging jowls and loose skin in the lower part of the face and neck.

 What is the best age to get a lower facelift?

-We would recommend lower facelift surgery for those who are aged 50 and above with moderate two significant features of facial ageing.
+We would recommend lower facelift surgery for those who are aged 50 and above with moderate or significant features of facial ageing.
 For patients in their 40s and below, a mini facelift or ponytail facelift may be a better treatment option for mild signs of ageing.

 Where are the incisions for a lower facelift located?